-For cash you need, or might need, or short notice - a few days or less - the two best options are going to seem prosaic, but they simply can't be beat under most circumstances:
+This might sound like stuffing your cash in a mattress.
+But keeping a little cash at hand is critical for handling unexpected expenses.
+These choices are right for money needed on short notice, meaning a few days or less.
+The two best options are going to seem prosaic, but they simply can't be beat under most circumstances:

 - FDIC insured checking account